julienkeutchayan/StochOptim/README.md

         StochasticProblemBasis.__init__(self,
                                         name='Simple Example of Multistage Problem',
                                         n_stages=self.T + 1,        # number of stages
-                                        objective_sense='max',      # are we maximizing or minimizing is_obj_random=False,        # does the objective function contains randomness is_mip=False)               # does the problem includes discrete variables
+                                        objective_sense='max',      # are we maximizing or minimizing? is_obj_random=False,        # does the objective function contain randomness? is_mip=False)               # does the problem include integer or binary variables?

     def decision_variables_definition(self, t):
         yield 'x', range(self.n[t]), 0, None, 'C'